-The double bass is the largest stringed instrument, the lowest in pitch, and it is used in most every musical style, including classical, jazz, folk, rock, country and others.
+The double or string bass is the largest stringed instrument, the lowest in pitch, and it is used in most every musical style, including classical, jazz, folk, rock, country and others.
 It has acquired many names over the years, "String bass" and "upright bass" are common alternative monikers, as are contrabass, stand-up bass, acoustic bass and bass violin.
 In certain types of folk, country and bluegrass music, slang terms for the double bass include; doghouse bass; bull fiddle; and bunkhouse bass.
 But, there is no difference in the instrument regardless of name.

 The term "string bass" was coined to differentiate it from other bass instruments--such as the tuba and bass drum--in orchestral use.
 The names "upright," "stand-up" and "acoustic" bass are fairly new terms, first used in the mid-20th century to distinguish the bass from the electric bass guitar.

-The modern double bass has four strings and is tuned in "fourths".
-From low to high, the strings are tuned to the notes E, A, D and G, which is also standard tuning for a bass guitar.
-Most double bass players use steel-core wound strings, but the use of old-fashioned "gut" or synthetic nylon equivalents strings are popular with purists.
+The modern double or string bass has four strings and is tuned in "fourths".
+From low to high, the strings are tuned to the notes E, A, D and G, which is also standard tuning for bass guitars (electric and acoustic).

-The double bass is played:
+The double/string bass can be played: